 Oxford is a very small town located in the state of New Jersey.
 With a population of 1,033 people and just one neighborhood, Oxford is the 473rd largest community in New Jersey.
-Much of the housing stock in Oxford was built prior to World War II, making it one of the older and more historic towns in the country.
+Oxford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oxford is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Oxford who work in food service (15.14%), management occupations (14.19%), and office and administrative support (7.43%).